vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-bhAShyAnuvAdaH/03/266_havir_yach.md

 title = "266 हविर् यच्"

 +++
-‘*Kuśa-grass*’—is well-known.

-‘*Sanctificatory texts*’—Mantras.

-‘*Sacrificial food*’— articles of food fit for sacrifices; these are going to be described in the next verse.

-‘*Purity*’—cleanliness of conduct.

-‘*And also the afore-mentioned*’—*i.e*., what have been mentioned in the preceding verse, in the shape of ‘setting up of the dwelling, liberality, cleaning, superior Brāhmaṇas’ equipped with character and learning.

-‘*Essentials of a sacrifice*’—‘Sacrifice’ consists in the act of offering to the gods and of feeding Brāhmaṇas in honour of the gods; the term ‘*havya*,’ ‘sacrifice,’ standing for what is done in honour of the gods.—(256)
+‘The term ‘*chira-rātra*’ means *long time*.

+‘*That which serves for eternity*’ as well as that which brings about long-standing satisfaction;—both these I am going to describe.

+This is said for the purpose of attracting the attention of the audience.

+After ‘*kalpate*,’ the term ‘*prete*,’ ‘for the food,’ should be supplied.—(266)